pheelwell/pheelwell-garden/src/site/notes/Technical/AI Assisted Writing/Research on Embeddings for Notes.md

 During this research, several observations were made:

 - Storing vectors in JSON files is efficient, as it takes only about 2 seconds to find nearest vectors and write content.
 - Separating notes by headings may result in less informative vectors for short headings.
 Adding metadata or using a two-stage approach (finding best-fitting documents first) could help improve results.
+- The stored Vector Json is 25MB
 - Excluding indexed notes might be necessary, as templates can interfere with queries.

 Visualizations of clustered embeddings revealed some interesting patterns: